“Know your waiver rules,” by Jayson Stark, ESPN.com

 - During a five-day “Quiet Period” after the World Series ends, a free agent’s former club retains exclusive negotiating rights with him.
 The player may engage in general discussions with other clubs but may not discuss contract details or sign with them.

 - If a player was under contract with his former club since Opening Day of the previous season, the club may make him a Qualifying Offer of a one-year contract in the amount of the average salary of the 125 highest-paid players in the game.
 (The amount for the 2012-13 off-season was $13.3 million.
-The amount increased to $14.1 million for the 2013-14 off-season and $15.3 million for the 2014-15 off-season.)
+The amount increased to $14.1 million for 2013-14, $15.3 million for 2014-15, $15.8 million for 2015-16, $17.2 million for 2016-17 and $17.4 million for 2017-18.)
 A Qualifying Offer must be made during the five-day Quiet Period.
-A player may accept a Qualifying Offer during the “Acceptance Period,” a seven-day window after the Quiet Period.
+A player may accept a Qualifying Offer during the “Acceptance Period,” a 10-day window after the Quiet Period.
+(The Acceptance Period was expanded from seven days in the 2017-21 CBA.)
 If the player accepts the offer, he returns to the club’s roster.
 If the player rejects the Qualifying Offer, he may negotiate with any of the 30 clubs.
 A former club is not entitled to compensation when a free agent signs elsewhere unless the club made the player a Qualifying Offer.
 See Free Agent Compensation.

 - No contract shall include any provision in which the club promises not to make a Qualifying Offer or in which the player promises not to accept a Qualifying Offer.
 (Under previous CBAs, a club could promise not to make an offer of arbitration to pending free agents.)